VedantJoshi1409/stockfish_nnue_probe/README.md

 ## What is it?

 A library for probing Stockfish's NNUEs.
 The code for reading parameters and the forward propagation is taken from Stockfish with modifications to allow for easy access.
-Currently supports C and Java!
+Currently supports C++ and Java!

-## C Usage Guide
+## C++ Usage Guide
 At engine start up, run ```init(const char *bigNetName, const char *smallNetName)```\
 For evaluation, run ```eval(const int pieceBoard[], bool side, int rule50)```